VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 Most importantly: **we could deploy automatically with confidence** because we knew our component hadn't changed for people using it from the outside.

 The tests became our safety net for refactoring, our insurance policy when deploying and our documentation for new team members.

+---

+In the next post, I'll share how to implement this step-based testing framework in your .NET projects, complete with code examples and best practices.